Ranganathittu Bird Sanctuary

-Ranganathittu Bird Sanctuary (also known as Pakshi Kashi of Karnataka), is a bird sanctuary in the Mandya District of the state of Karnataka in India.
+Ranganathittu Bird Sanctuary (also known as Pakshi Kashi of Karnataka), is a bird sanctuary in the Mandya District of Karnataka in India.
 It is the largest bird sanctuary in the state, 40 acre in area, and comprises six islets on the banks of the Kaveri river.
-The sanctuary has been designated as a protected Ramsar site since 2022.
+The sanctuary has been designated on 15 February 2022 as a protected Ramsar site since 2022.